-(Mark One) ☑ QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SEC URITIES EXCHANGE ACT OF 1934 For the quarterly period ended March 31, 2021 OR ☐ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SEC CURITIES EXCHANGE ACT OF 1934 For the transition period from 1 to Commi ssion file number: 00 01-39743 BIOPHA registrant as specific RMA INC. ed in its charter) Delaware (State or other jurisdiction of incorporation or organiz 12707 High Bluff Drive, Suite 200 San Diego, CA (Address of principal executive offices) ation) 82-4566526 (I.R.S.
-Employer Identification Number) 92130 (Zip Code)) rea code: (858) 299-4699 - Securities registered pursuant to Section 12(b) of to Trading Symbol(s) Name of Each Exchange on Which Registered Common Stock, par value \$0.0001 per share KNTE The Nasdaq Global Select Market Indicate by check mark whether the registrant (1) Securities Exchange Act of 1934 during the preceding file such reports), and (2) has been subject to such fili Indicate by check mark whether the registrant has submitted pursuant to Rule 405 of Regulation S-T (§2 period that the registrant was required to submit such g 12 months (or for sung requirements for the submitted electronical 232.405 of this chapter ch shorter period that the registrant was required to the past 90 days.
-Yes ⊠ No □ Illy every Interactive Data File required to be the control of the preceding 12 months (or for such shortes).
-Indicate by check mark whether the registrant is a smaller reporting company, or an emerging growth co "smaller reporting company," and "emerging growth or "smaller" reporting company. mpany.
-See the defini tions of "large accelerated filer," "accelerated filer," Large accelerated filer □ Non-accelerated filer ⊠ Emerging growth company ⊠ Accelerated filer \square Smaller reporting company \boxtimes If an emerging growth company, indicate by check for complying with any new or revised financial accord t has elected not to use the extended transition period ided pursuant to Section 13(a) of the Exchange Act.
-Indicate by check mark whether the registrant is a \bowtie shell company (as de fined in Rule 12b-2 of the Exchange Act).
-Yes \Box No
+(Mark One)

+☑ QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

+For the quarterly period ended September 30, 2021

+OR

+□ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 to

+For the transition period from

+Commission file number: 001-39743

+KINNATE BIOPHARMA INC.

+(Exact name of registrant as specified in its charter)

+Delaware (State or other jurisdiction of incorporation or organization) 3611 Valley Centre Drive, Suite 175 San Diego, CA (Address of principal executive offices)

+82-4566526 (I.R.S.
+Employer Identification Number)

+92130 (Zip Code)

+Registrant's telephone number, including area code: (858) 299-4699

+Securities registered pursuant to Section 12(b) of the Act:

+Name of Each Exchange on Title of Each Class Trading Symbol(s) Which Registered Common Stock, par value \$0.0001 per share KNTE The Nasdaq Global Select Market

+Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes 🗵 No 🗆

+Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
+Yes 🗵 No 🗆

+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
+See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.

+Large accelerated filer Accelerated filer

+Non-accelerated filer \times Smaller reporting company X

+Emerging growth company X

+If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.

+Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+Yes 🗆 No 🗵

-As of May 10, 2021, the Registrant had 43,504,484 shares of common stock, \$0.0001 par value per share, outstanding.
+As of November 9, 2021, the Registrant had 43,696,095 shares of common stock, \$0.0001 par value per share, outstanding.